Ambulatory Education Program

 Ambulatory Block Rotations

 Residents have a wide range of choices during their Ambulatory Block rotations.
 If they are planning on a career in a subspecialty, they can attend outpatient clinics in that field or in one that complements that area of study.
 For example, a resident interested in oncology may choose an outpatient clinic in infectious diseases, in addition to attending clinic sessions and Tumor Board at the Greenebaum Cancer Center.
 Residents interested in primary care choose components to enhance their skills in women's health, sports medicine, rheumatology, ENT, travel medicine, ophthalmology, and dermatology.
-All residents spend time in a private practitioner's office to get exposure to "real life" primary care and learn the business of medicine.
+Residents spend time in a private practitioner's office to get exposure to "real life" primary care and learn the business of medicine.

 Required components of the Ambulatory Blocks include geriatrics, neurology, psychiatry, literature in medicine, and completion of practice based learning exercises.